Patellar chondropathy: why does your knee hurt?

 • discomfort during movement

-In some cases, a slight knee swelling may appear, especially after exertion.
+In some cases, slight swelling of the knee may occur, especially after exertion.

 What is the difference with patellofemoral pain syndrome?

-THE patellofemoral syndrome and chondropathy are closely related, but not identical.
+Patellofemoral syndrome and chondropathy are closely related, but are not identical.

-Patellofemoral syndrome corresponds to a knee dysfunction, whereas chondropathy corresponds to a cartilage damage.
+Patellofemoral syndrome corresponds to a disorder of knee function, while chondropathy corresponds to an impairment of the cartilage.

 In practice, the two are often associated: poor mechanical functioning can lead to progressive cartilage degradation.